dylanz/ehcache/README.txt

 http://github.com/dylanz/ehcache

-== DISCLAIMER!

-This gem was created prior to the Terracotta acquisition.
-If you're using this pre or post acquisition, please drop me a quick note about it, as I'd love to hear your experience with it.

 == DESCRIPTION:

-Ehcache is a simplified JRuby interface to Java's (JSR(107) compliant) Ehcache.
+Ehcache is a simplified JRuby interface to Java's (JSR-107 compliant) Ehcache.
 Simplified meaning that it should work out-of-the-box, but a lot of native methods haven't been interfaced yet, as they weren't needed.
 Configuration occurs in config/ehcache.yml, and should support all the configuration